The ecommerce link building playbook

 • Seasonal data, buying guides, and free tools are the assets that attract links in retail.
 Vetted placements on relevant publications are the faster path when you need rankings before a peak season.

 Ecommerce brands face a link building problem no other business has in quite the same form.
-The pages you most need to rank, product pages and category pages, are the pages the open web is least willing to link to.
+The pages you most need to rank, product pages and category pages, are the pages the open web least willing to link to.
 People link to a useful guide, a striking statistic, or a free tool.
 Almost nobody links to a product listing or a pricing-laden category page, and they never will.

 So the ecommerce playbook is not really about getting links to your money pages directly.
 It is about earning and placing links on assets that can attract them, then channelling that authority to the pages that convert.
 This guide covers the assets that work in retail, how to route their authority where it counts, how AI shopping changes the picture, and how to measure the whole thing.
-It builds on the wider link building strategies that apply to any business and focuses on what changes when you sell products.
+It builds on the wider link building that apply to any business and focuses on what changes when you sell products.

 Why ecommerce link building is different